 Value Explanation 0 Generates a grid with flat peaks and basins >0 and <1 Lessens the rate of change in Z with distance from the nearest contour (generates lower peaks and shallower basins) 1 Default >1 Increases the rate of change in Z with distance from the nearest contour (generates higher peaks and deeper basins)

 - Check the box next to Close open contours in order to convert polyline contours with endings near their beginnings into polygons so they can be filled with a designated fill color.

 - If you've chosen to close open contours, enter a distance tolerance into the Ends within box.
 If the starting and ending points of the contour line are the same or close enough that they are within this distance tolerance, and the contour would not cross another contour line by closing the polyline, the polyline will be converted into a polygon.

 - Check the box next to Partial contour cleanup to improve performance around open contours that terminate in the interior of the map, especially near the edges of the map or when the contour lines indicate faulting.

 - In the Output Grid section, give your output grid file a name and file path.
 If you wish to save to a specific grid file type, click the open file icon to access more save options.

-- Check the box next to Add grid as layer to to create a new map layer from this grid, and then choose what map to add it to from the drop-down list.
+- Check the box next to Add grid as layer to to create a new map layer from this grid, and then choose which map to add it to from the drop-down list.

-- Choose what type of map to create from the New layer type drop-down list.
+- Choose the type of map to create from the New layer type drop-down list.